KacperHoffman/ConsolePingPong/README.md

 ## Controles

-Navigate by using up and down arrowkeys
+Navigate by using up and down arrowkeys/

 ## Built

-Program made using Java and JavaFX
+Program made using C#/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.